Celebrating the Life & Achievements of Sir James McGrigor

 As it was not possible to host a public event at the obelisk in Duthie Park for this anniversary, an online tribute hosted by MedChi and the University of Aberdeen was arranged in its place.
 We were delighted to welcome members of the McGrigor family to be part of this celebration.
-Recordings of the following presentations will shortly be available to view on this page.

 - McGrigor Family background, and early and late life of Sir James - Sir James McGrigor and Mary Lady McGrigor